djblue/dotfiles/README.md

 ## vim plug-ins

-The current plug-ins are listed in vim.sh.
-All plugins are treated as git submodules, which makes it very easy to upgrade.
+The current plug-ins are listed in plugin.sh.
+All plug-ins are treated as git submodules, which makes it very easy to upgrade.

 ### Adding

 To add plug-ins add an entry into the vim.sh script and run the script:

-    ./vim.sh
+    ./plugin.sh

+don't forget to commit changes afterwards.

 ### Removing